cinecert/mxf-digest/readme.md

 ### Canonical Encoding

-The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form "urn:smpte:mxf-digest:&lt;hex-digits&gt;", where "mxf-digest" is a registerd NSS as defined in this document, and &lt;hex-digits&gt; is the hexadecimal encoding of the sequence digest.
+The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form "urn:smpte:mxf-digest:&lt;hex-digits&gt;", where "mxf-digest" is a registered NSS as defined in this document, and &lt;hex-digits&gt; is the hexadecimal encoding of the sequence digest.

 ### Equivalence